U.S. Stocks Extend Gains on Strong Car Sales

 -- Wall Street set for new records

-U.S. stocks extended gains Tuesday as upbeat car sales data helped lift major indexes toward fresh records.
+U.S. stocks extended gains Tuesday as upbeat car-sales data and a rise in airline stocks helped lift major indexes toward fresh records.

-Major automakers posted solid sales gains in September, a boost to the industry after months of declining results.
-General Motors shares jumped 2.5% and Ford's stock climbed 1.9% after both companies reported sharply higher sales of pickup trucks and SUVs, their most profitable products.
+Major auto makers posted solid sales gains in September, a boost to the industry after months of declining results.
+General Motors shares rose 2.8% and Ford's stock climbed 2.3% after both companies reported sharply higher sales of pickup trucks and SUVs, their most profitable products.

-The gains helped lift broader indexes.
-The Dow Jones Industrial Average rose 70 points, or 0.3%, to 22627 in recent trading.
-The S&P 500 and the Nasdaq Composite gained 0.1%.
+Also rising Tuesday: U.S. airline stocks.
+Delta Air Lines updated its third-quarter outlook, now including the impact from Hurricane Irma, which resulted in 2,200 flight cancellations.
+Excluding that, the pricing environment for Delta "appears to be stabilizing, which should be viewed favorably," according to an analyst at Cowen & Co.
+Shares shot up 6.2%, while competitors American Airlines Group rose 4.5% and United Continental Holdings added 4.6%.

 Continue Reading Below